quid256/Quokka/README.md

 # UCH_BeNice
-An app that helps people be nice
+An app that helps people be nicer